-5.1 CONDITION 4.1 - DAILY DISCHARGE MONITORING
+5.1 Condition 4.1 - Daily Discharge Monitoring

-As noted previously, average daily flow rates were calculated based on real-time flow rates monitored by the flow meter on the discharge line from Sump 1.
-Daily flow volumes are summarized in Table E-1, Appendix E. The daily discharge rates were within the maximum permitted discharge rate during 2022.
+As noted previously, average daily flow rates were calculated based on discharge volumes monitored by the flow meter on the discharge pipe from Sump 1.
+Daily flow volumes are summarized in Table E-1, Appendix E. The daily discharge rates were within the maximum permitted discharge rate during 2023.

-5.2 CONDITION 5.2 - WELL INTERFERENCE
+5.2 Condition 5.2 - Well Interference

-During late October 2022, WAI received a well interference complaint from the resident at address 1026 Concession 10 North Nottawasaga.
-This resident has a cistern which utilizes the SW11 series escarpment spring flows as the supply and noted that spring flows appeared to be low.
-Notification to the MECP was provided October 31, 2022.
-A well interference investigation was completed, and it was determined that the low flows observed at SW11 in September and October 2022 were a result of drier than normal climate conditions and not related to the quarry.
+In September 2023, WAI received a well interference complaint from the resident at address 1152 Concession 10 North Nottawasaga.
+This resident has a cistern which utilizes the SW21C escarpment spring flow as the supply and noted that spring flows appeared to be low.
+Notification to the MECP was provided on September 25, 2023.
+A well interference investigation was completed, and it was determined that the issues with the resident's cistern are not related to the quarry operations.
 Therefore, no further mitigation measures were implemented.